astridx/meinblog/content/posts/joomla/22joomla-parameter.en.md

 +		</fieldset>
 +	</fields>
  </form>
 ```

 > In Joomla there is the possibility to set the parmeter to the value [global](https://docs.joomla.org/How_do_you_set_parameters_for_articles_and_other_content_items%3F).
 The benefit is that when you configure it, it shows what is set globally.
-Use `useglobal="true"` like [com_contact](https://github.com/joomla/joomla-cms/blob/8053386a7c9c1c1f1766748aae3c5161662aaf2d/administrator/components/com_contact/forms/contact.xml#L395).
+Use `useglobal="true"` like [/administrator/components/com_contact/forms/contact.xml](https://github.com/joomla/joomla-cms/blob/8053386a7c9c1c1f1766748aae3c5161662aaf2d/administrator/components/com_contact/forms/contact.xml#L395).<!-- \index{parameter!useglobal} --><!-- \index{useglobal!parameter} -->

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ sql/install.mysql.utf8.sql](https://github.com/astridx/boilerplate/compare/t17...t18#diff-896f245bc8e493f91277fd33913ef974)

-In order for a new installation to create the column where the parameters are stored, we add a line to the following SQL file.
+To create the column where the parameters will be stored during a new installation, we add a line to the following SQL file.

 [administrator/components/com_foos/ sql/install.mysql.utf8.sql](https://github.com/astridx/boilerplate/blob/ce475ed9c41f91b46932f54e4835ce1868dd9930/src/administrator/components/com_foos/sql/install.mysql.utf8.sql)